|Quick Facts: Geological and Petroleum Technicians|

 |12% (Faster than average)|

 Geological and petroleum technicians provide support to scientists and engineers in exploring and extracting natural resources, such as minerals, oil, and natural gas.

 Geological and petroleum technicians work in offices, laboratories, and the field.
 Most geological and petroleum technicians work full time.

-Most employers prefer applicants who have an associate’s degree or 2 years of postsecondary training in applied science or science-related technology.
+Geological and petroleum technicians typically need an associate’s degree or 2 years of postsecondary training in applied science or a science-related technology.
+Some jobs may require a bachelor’s degree.
 Geological and petroleum technicians also receive on-the-job training.

 The median annual wage for geological and petroleum technicians was $56,470 in May 2016.